anttonalberdi/metadeep/README.md

 | genome3 |     7   |   4.75  |    6.06 |
 | genome4 |   8.5   |    3.7  |    5.73 |

+Note how in sample1, in which relative abundances of all bacteria are even, the donor potential is similar to the potential calculated without considering relative abundances.
+In the case of genome1 and genome3 the value is identical, because they only have one donor per metabolite.
+In the case of genome2 and genome4 the value is lower because they have multiple providers for some metabolites, which reduces their capacity to fully exchange metabolites

+The values in sample2 and sample3 are very different to the baseline donor potential, because relative abundances are very uneven.
+The bacteria with high relative abundances (genome1 and genome2 in sample2; genome1 in sample3) have a much higher capacity to provide metabolites to other bacteria, because they are much more abundant.

 #### Receptor potential (receptor)

 ```r